jsonaguas/SyrenSensor/readme.md

 This is a personal fork of the [Syren Sensor] (https://github.com/MatthewGUser/Syren-Sensor/tree/main) project, where I worked on backend infrastructure for emergency health monitoring using AWS services with a small interdisciplinary team of frontend and cybersecurity for the Coding Temple's bootcamp Tech Residency.
+Peruse the code on the branch [dev-JA].

 ## Contributions
 I contributed to core backend functionality, especially around health data ingestion,